-Meetings are held on the 2nd Thursday of each month at 7.30pm to 9.30pm approximately (coffee available from 6.45 pm for those who wish to socialise with friends before the meeting)
+Meetings are held at Stratford College (CV37 9QR) on the 2nd Thursday of each month at 7.30pm to 9.30pm approximately (coffee available from 6.45 pm for those who wish to socialise with friends before the meeting)

 If you have a friend who is interested in joining us for the evening, the cost to visitors is £5.00.
 As you know there is no charge to members.